Keyboard shortcuts

 binding.registerMyBannerPlugin();

-The createNativePlugin function is a function that creates a wrapper for the plugin.
-It is defined in the @rspack/core package.
+The createNativePlugin function creates a wrapper for the plugin.
+It's defined in the @rspack/core package.

-The first argument to createNativePlugin is the name of the plugin defined on the Rust side.
+The first argument to createNativePlugin is the plugin name defined on the Rust side.
 The second argument is a resolver function.

-In this example, The name of the plugin is "MyBannerPlugin", and the resolver function is called with the options passed to the new MyBannerPlugin constructor, which is the banner string.
-As we don't need to do anything with the options in this example, we just return the options.
+In this example, the plugin name is "MyBannerPlugin", and the resolver function is called with options passed to the new MyBannerPlugin constructor (the banner string).
+Since we don't need to process the options, we just return them.

 const core = require('@rspack/core');